GanttPRO is online Gantt chart software that allows you to create and schedule projects with the help of Gantt diagrams.

 In the project grid, you will be able to manage all your resources.
 In the workload window, all the changes will be automatically reflected.
 Thus, you will be able to see how your resources are loaded with work: who is overloaded or, vice versa, underperforms.
 Also, you can choose to show the workload per tasks or per hours.

-For your convenience, tasks can be depicted in three different colours.
+For your convenience, tasks can be depicted in three different colors.

 – A blue one shows that a resource is underperforming.